UMM-CSci-3601/intro-to-git/README.md

 lab we'll create a new file in that directory for every person in the class, containing their personal contact info.

-:question: KK – do we want to have person X type up person Y's info and vice versa so everyone is in some way involved all through the process?
-I'm going to write it up that way below, but we can definitely change that if you think that's a bad idea.

 In order to keep everyone engaged throughout, we'll model the ideas of a _driver_ and _navigator_ in [pair programming](https://en.wikipedia.org/wiki/Pair_programming).
 Imagine, for example, a group of two working together, Pat and Chris,